Meet The Mako: Cleveland Clinic Toys With New Surgical Tool

 Orthopedic surgeons at Cleveland Clinic's Lutheran Hospital recently began using robotic-assisted technology in joint replacement surgery, according to a news release.
 The technology is an option for patients with osteoarthritis — degenerative joint disease and the most common cause of walking-related disability in people over the age of 65 — or other conditions that have led to bone-on-bone arthritis or loss of cartilage in a hip or knee joint, according to the release.
 Specifically, it is for patients who haven't had success with non-operative intervention, such as anti-inflammatory medications, physical therapy, braces, activity modification, weight loss or injections.

-Lutheran Hospital was one of nine Community Hospitals selected from across the nation for the Bernard A. Birnbaum, MD, Quality Leadership Award.
-This award is given annually to academic medical center and community hospital members that demonstrate superior performance, as measured by the Vizient Quality and Accountability Study, which has been conducted annually since 2005.
+Lutheran Hospital is a 2018 Recipient of the Bernard A. Birnbaum, MD, Quality Leadership Award.
+This award is given annually to academic medical centers, complex teaching medical centers, and community hospital members that demonstrate superior performance, as measured by the Vizient Quality and Accountability Study, which has been conducted annually since 2005.

 Lutheran Hospital Earns Top Performer Recognition from Joint Commission